 Yesterday, I was part of a marketplace convention held in Kampala, Uganda.
 This convention brings together Christians from different walks of life to discuss and share their experience in the marketplace.
 Individuals who have been working for more than 10 years or so are given a platform to share their stories and experiences.
 They narrate… Continue reading Integrity: A virtue essential for personal and national economic development

 As trees grow, they help to stop climate change by removing carbondioxide from the air, storing the carbondioxide in the leaves and soil, as well as releasing oxygen into the atmosphere.
-Trees provide many benefits to us every day, they offer cooling shades, attract birds and wildlife, purify our air, prevent soil erosion, clean our water, and add grace and beauty to our homes and communities.
+Trees provide many benefits to us every day, they offer cooling shades, attract birds and wildlife, purify our air, prevent soil erosion, clean our… Continue reading Planting trees: A huge leap towards fighting climate change.